 Firstly, we use the ADF test on the time series to check whether it is stationary at level.
 From the three equations, we start with the equation including both trend and drift:

 In this model, if the coefficient of trend (β2) is significant, then, we use this model or equation to determine stationarity.
 Hence, we apply the Tau statistic to determine whether the coefficient “α” (associated with Yt-1) is statistically significant or not.
 If this “α” is negative and significant, we conclude that the series is stationary at level.
-If this coefficient is either positive or insignificant, the series is non-stationary at level.
+If this coefficient is either positive or insignificant, then the series is non-stationary at level.

 However, if the coefficient of trend (β2) is insignificant, we never apply the test of stationarity using the Tau statistic.
 Instead, we move on to the second equation including only the drift component.